-The office of student affairs offers assistance to students and applicants in finding off-campus housing upon request.
-For a list of local landlords with available rooms and apartments, please contact the assistant director of student affairs.
+The office of student affairs can assist students in finding off-campus housing upon request.
+For a list of local landlords with available rooms and apartments, please contact the office of student affairs at 718.429.6600 ext.
+170.

 FOOD SERVICES